curtbruns/coprhd_aio/README.md

 ---------------

 # Description
+## Two Branches: Master (4 VMs) and devstack-integration (5 VMs)

-Vagrant environment for 3 ScaleIO VMs, 1 CoprHD VM, and 1 DevStack VM.
+Master branch includes: Vagrant environment for 3 ScaleIO VMs and 1 CoprHD VM Devstack-integration branch includes: Master branch VMs + Kilo-based DevStack VM.
 Modify the Vagrantfile as needed to configure the network, passwords, etc for your desired setup.

 # Prerequisites
 * vagrant